-Laurel Technical Institute observes a casual yet tasteful dress code to allow our students to be comfortable at school.
+Laurel observes a casual yet tasteful dress code to allow our students to be comfortable at school.
 Students should be presentable at all times.
 Students in programs requiring a uniform must abide by the dress code in their program.
 When interning, students must follow the internship site's dress code.

-The following items are unacceptable according to Laurel Technical Institute's dress code policy and are not to be worn.
+The following items are unacceptable according to Laurel's dress code policy and are not to be worn.

-- Any item that is excessively tight, short, or revealing is not appropriate on any class day. - Leggings & Spandex - Mini Skirts - Inappropriate or offensive imprinted T-shirts - Tank tops - Crop tops or midriffs - Hats or headwear (not permitted inside the school at any time) We strongly recommend that students refrain from tattoos and
+- · Any item that is excessively tight, short, or revealing

+- Leggings & Spandex

+- Mini Skirts

+- Inappropriate or offensive imprinted t-shirts

+- Tank tops

+- Crop tops

+- Hats or headwear (not permitted inside the school at any time)

 We strongly recommend that students refrain from tattoos and body piercing (except for the ear lobe) in all visible areas.
 Employers and internship sites have commented that such items are unprofessional and not acceptable according to their policies.
-As Laurel Technical Institute strives to impart professionalism to our students, we ask that students be mindful of the expectations of employers and internship and clinical sites.
+As Laurel strives to impart professionalism to our students, we ask that students be mindful of the expectations of employers and internship and clinical sites.
 As an intern, students must abide by the dress code policy of each site as an employee would.
 Failure to do so can affect the internship grade.